Peripheral Control Policy

 The Bluetooth, Infrared, and Modem categories do not have the Read Only option.

 The Wireless Network Adaptor category has a Block Bridged option.
 This prevents bridging of two networks.
+When Block Bridged is turned on, you won't receive any block alerts or events.

 Click the Peripheral Exemptions fold-out if you want to exempt individual peripherals from the control settings, or apply less restrictive controls.